 H-Soz-Kult articles can be provided as email subscriptions via two routes.
 Only the registration of the email address is required for the submission of articles.

 By using the „My Clio“ service of the Clio-online portal you can subscribe to a selection of articles from H-Soz-Kult, Contemporary-History-Online and Connections.
 ‘My Clio’s’ convenient web user-interface also provides options to control the sending and forwarding of personal information.
 Additionally, participants can publish their academic vita as a personal entry on Clio-online’s list of researchers.

 Clio-online also provides additional services for H-Soz-Kult.
 The search engine „‘historical reviews online’ (HRO)“ grants access to various other online historical reviews.
 It includes the latest online academic reviews, which are available as full texts with no access restrictions.
 Via further links, reviewed new releases can be researched in other databases and catalogues.

 H-Soz-Kult is a part of Clio-online whose development and extension was predominantly funded by the German Research Foundation.
 The registered association Clio-online – Gateway for Historical Scholarship e.V., which was founded by renowned providers of academic information, became the funding organisation at the end of 2007.
 Since then, the costs for the technological services and the core editorial team have been carried mainly by the Humboldt University of Berlin.
-Further editorial teams are located at the Centre for Research on Contemporary History (Contemporary-History-Online) in Potsdam and at the University of Leipzig (Connections).
+Further editorial teams are located at the Leibniz Centre for Contemporary History Potsdam (Contemporary-History-Online) and at the University of Leipzig (Connections).